Action: Plant grass buffer strips/margins around arable or pasture fields

 A replicated, controlled study in the summers of 1997-2000 and 2003 in Essex, UK (Field et al. 2007b) found that butterfly (Lepidoptera) abundance was higher in 2 m and 6 m-wide Countryside Stewardship Scheme margins than in control margins (field edges without established grass margins).
 Comparisons between grass-sown 2 m-margins and control sections showed 64 vs 24 butterflies/km/visit and 54 vs 19 for 6 m-margins (study does not distinguish between the effects of sown and naturally regenerated 6 m-margins).
 The meadow brown butterfly Maniola jurtina also occurred in higher numbers in Countryside Stewardship Scheme field margins, 2 m-margins and their control sections had 15 vs 4 individuals/km/visit, 6 m-margins had 22 vs 5/km/visit.
 Butterfly abundance and species richness did not change over the study period in either 2 or 6 m-margins or in a transect across farmland.
 Plant species richness declined significantly within sown field margins of both widths from 1998 to 2003 as the sown grass species became dominant.
 Sown 6 m-margins had lower plant species richness in 2003 (20 species) compared with naturally regenerated 6 m-margins (35 species).
 Eleven margins were studied on three farms.
 Two metre-margins were sown with a grass-only seed mixture and the vegetation left uncut after the first year.
 Six metre-margins were established through natural regeneration or by sowing, all cut annually after 15 July.
 This study was part of the same experimental set-up as Field et al. 2005, Field & Mason 2005, Field et al. 2006, Field et al. 2007a.

-A randomized, replicated, controlled trial from 2002 to 2006 in eastern England (Henderson et al. 2007) (same study as Pywell et al. 2007, Ramsay et al. 2007) found that the management of sown grass field margins affected bird use more than the seed mix used.
+A randomized, replicated, controlled trial from 2002 to 2006 in eastern England, UK (Henderson et al. 2007) (same study as Pywell et al. 2007, Ramsay et al. 2007) found that the management of sown grass field margins affected bird use more than the seed mix used.
 Bird densities were higher on disturbed and grass-specific herbicide-treated plots than on cut plots (no actual bird densities given, only model results).
 Bird densities were linked to densities of diurnal ground beetles (Carabidae), especially in disturbed and grass-specific herbicide-treated plots.
 The number of birds using the margins in summer increased by 29% between 2003 and 2006.
 In winter, there were twice as many birds on cut margins than uncut margins, and twice as many birds in the second year than the first.
 Field margin plots (6 x 30 m) were established using one of three seed mixes: Countryside Stewardship mix (seven grass species), tussock grass mix and a mixture of grasses and wildflowers designed for pollinating insects.
 The margins were managed in spring from 2003 to 2005 with one of three treatments: cut to 15 cm, soil disturbed by scarification until 60% of the area was bare ground, treated with grass-specific herbicide at half the recommended rate.
 There were five replicates of each treatment combination, at two farms.
 Birds were surveyed five to eight times between April and July from 2002 to 2006.
 In the winters of 2004-2005 and 2005-2006, birds were surveyed on 6 m-margins on 10 farms with two seed mixes (tussocky grass and fine grass).
 Margins were either cut in autumn or uncut.
 There were four replicates of each treatment combination per farm.

 A 2007 literature review of the effects of agri-environment scheme options on small mammals in the UK (Macdonald et al. 2007) identified three studies that found small mammal abundance tended to be higher in grass margins compared to cropped fields (Brown 1999, Macdonald et al. 2000, Shore et al. 2005).
 One study (Shore et al. 2005) also found that wider grass margins had highest numbers of bank voles Myodes glareolus.